SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/dynamic-distribution-groups/dynamic-distribution-groups.md

 #### Group delegation
 <a name="groupdelegation"> </a>

-Use this section to assign permissions to a user (called a delegate) to allow them to send messages as the group or send messages on behalf of the group.
+Use this section to assign permissions to a user (called a  *delegate*  ) to allow them to send messages as the group or send messages on behalf of the group.
 You can assign the following permissions:

-- **Send As** This permission allows the delegate to send messages as the group.
+- **Send As**: This permission allows the delegate to send messages as the group.
 After this permission is assigned, the delegate has the option to add the group to the **From** line to indicate that the message was sent by the group.

-- **Send on Behalf Of** This permission also allows a delegate to send messages on behalf of the group.
+- **Send on Behalf Of**: This permission also allows a delegate to send messages on behalf of the group.
 After this permission is assigned, the delegate has the option to add the group on the **From** line.
 The message will appear to be sent by the group and will say that it was sent by the delegate on behalf of the group.

 To assign permissions to delegates, click **Add** under the appropriate permission to display the **Select Recipient** page, which displays a list of all recipients in your Exchange organization that can be assigned the permission.
 Select the recipients you want, add them to the list, and then click **OK**.
 You can also search for a specific recipient by typing the recipient's name in the search box and then clicking **Search**.

-#### Use the Exchange Management Shell to change dynamic distribution group properties
+### Use the Exchange Management Shell to change dynamic distribution group properties

 Use the **Get-DynamicDistributionGroup** and **Set-DynamicDistributionGroup** cmdlets to view and change properties for dynamic distribution groups.
 Advantages of using the Exchange Management Shell are the ability to change the properties that aren't available in the EAC and change properties for multiple groups.
 For information about what parameters correspond to distribution group properties, see the following topics: